opendaylight/netconf/docs/user-guide.rst

 *max-thread-count* — Number of threads Ping Executor will be run with.

+*host-name* — The hostname to be used for URLs constructed on server side.

+*bind-address* — The address to bind to.

+*bind-port* — The port to bind to.

+*group-name* — Thread name prefix to be used by Netty's thread executor.

+*group-threads* — Netty's thread limit.
+0 means no limits.

+*default-encoding* — Default encoding for outgoing messages.
+Expected values are 'xml' or 'json' (without quotes).

+*tls-certificate* — Path to the X509 certificate file in PEM format.

+*tls-private-key* — Path to the private key file in PEM format.

 In order to change these settings, you can either modify the corresponding configuration file, ``org.opendaylight.restconf.nb.rfc8040.cfg``, for example: